webLIPPLUME/website/pages/NewTopics.md

 ## Theme 1: The Foundations of Programming Languages

-- Logical Foundations of Programming Languages

 How can _logic_ help in designing languages for writing safe programs?
 We investigate  _proof theory_ as a foundation for programming languages and their _semantics_.
-In this area the _proofs-as-programs correspondence_ has triggered the design of _types systems_, for statically ensuring properties, and of proof assistants, for verifying correctness. _Linear logic_ and _game semantics_ are fundamental tools for these works, and are themselves objects of research.
+In this area the _proofs-as-programs correspondence_ has triggered the design of _types systems_, for statically ensuring properties, and of proof assistants, for verifying correctness. _Linear logic_ and _game semantics_ are fundamental tools in this line of work, and are themselves objects of current research.
 Some examples of challenges are: the definition of game semantics for concurrent languages conveniently crafted to overcome combinatorial explosion problems, and the design of type systems that statically ensure complexity bounds on programs.